uwineza/triangle-tracker/README.md

 To start using this project follow these steps:

-- git clone on: https://github.com/uwineza/triangle-tracker.git and This is my hosted link
+- git clone on: https://github.com/uwineza/triangle-tracker.git and This is my hosted link: https://uwineza.github.io/triangle-tracker/
 - cd triangleTracker
 - code .